Jah-On/RUNS_CLIENT/README.md

 ## Usage notes

 To run the app, do `./RUNS_CLIENT` in the project's root directory.
 You must connect to the robot via your system's Bluetooth settings.

+### Inputs

+#### Keys

+- `Esc`   - Exit application
+- `Space` - Halt/Stop
+- `W`     - Increase Speed
+- `S`     - Decrease Speed
+- `A`     - Rotate   Right
+- `D`     - Rotate   Left

+#### UI Input

+The speed slider in the bottom center can change speed with mouse input.
+The left and right triangles are not buttons and thus cannot be controlled by the mouse.

+#### Other important notes

+The speed will reset to zero if any of the bumpers are triggered because the firmware stops the robot in this event.